fintechstudios/ververica-platform-k8s-operator/README.md

 * Mapping of more VP resources!
 * `DeploymentTarget.deploymentPatchSet` values can only be `strings`.
 * The nesting of `metadata` and `spec` is a little wonky.
-* Watching the VP API for updates to Deployments, Jobs, etc would be excellent.
+* Watching the VP API for updates to Deployments, Jobs, Events, etc would be excellent.
 * Adding more `status` subresources to link everything together would also be most excellent.
-* It might make sense to have a 1-1 mapping between K8s namespaces and names and VP namespaces and names, but will there ever be more than one VP running in a cluster?
+* It might make sense to have a 1-1 mapping between K8s namespaces and names and VP namespaces and names, but will there ever be more than one VP instance running in a cluster?
-* Improvements on the Swagger API generator / moving that to OpenAPI V3.
 * Memory management / over-allocation / embed-by-value vs embed-by-pointer could probably be improved.
 * Various `TODO`s should give us a place to start!
 * Better package structure for internal code.
+* Splitting tests into unit, integration, etc.

 ## Acknowledgements